DFE-Digital/get-help-with-tech/app/views/devices_guidance/4g_user_guidance.md

 ## Technical support

 For technical support, children and families should contact the trust, local authority or school which sent them the router.
-They can help with setting up routers or raising an issue if there is a problem with the router or SIM card.
+They can help with setting up routers or raising an issue if there's a problem with the router or SIM card.

 ### For local authorities and trusts